Huertas97/TREC_COVID_sentence_transformers/README.md

  * The script `build_trec_covid_data.py` download the TREC-COVID data and CORD-19 documents valid for TREC-COVID round 1.

  * The script `bm25_trec_covid.py` computes the relevance scores with [BM25 Okapi algorithm](https://github.com/dorianbrown/rank_bm25) between the different fields of the topic and the different facets of each document.
-For each topic the scores are log-normalised setting the log-base such that the highest scoring document hasa value of nine.
+For each topic the scores are log-normalised setting the log-base such that the highest scoring document has a value of nine.

  * The script `cos_sim_trec_covid.py` computes the embeddings for the different fields of the topic and the title and abstract facets of each document and reports the semantic similarity with a cosine similarity score.